Self-Training for Class-Incremental Semantic Segmentation

 \subsection{Conflict Reduction}

 In the above section, we introduce how self-training is adapted in the framework for incremental semantic segmentation to help mitigate catastrophic forgetting of old categories.
-The pseudo labels of the auxiliary data are generated from the previous and current model, respectively.
-Then the two pseudo labels are fused into the final pseudo label directly, however, there might be wrong fusions due to similar categories that are often mis-classified.
+The pseudo labels of the auxiliary data are generated from the old and temporary model, respectively.
+Then the two pseudo labels are fused into the final pseudo label directly, however, there might be wrong fusions due to similar categories that are often mis-classified (see Fig. 2).
 Therefore, we propose conflict reduction to further improve the accuracy of pseudo label fusion.

-Assume 'bus' is the category added in the training session $\mathcal{T}^{t-s}$ $(s\geq 1)$ , 'train' is learned in the current training session $\mathcal{T}^t$ (as seen in Figure~\ref{fig:conflict}).
-When an image from the auxiliary data containing 'train' is fed into the model $f_{\theta^{t-1}}$, as 'train' has never been learned in the previous training sessions, the model assigns the maximum probability to the most similar category label 'bus' due to the usage of cross entropy loss.
-Following Eq.\ref{eq:pseudo1}, the fused pseudo labels are automatically assigned from $\hat{P}^{t-1}$ if the previous model regards the pixels as foreground with no need to check the pseudo label $\hat{P}^t$ obtained from the current model.
+Assume ‘bus’ is the category added in the training session $\mathbfcal{T}^{t-s}$ $(s\geq 1)$ , ‘train’ is learned in the current training session $\mathbfcal{T}^t$ (as seen in Fig.~\ref{fig:framework}).
+When an image from the auxiliary data containing ‘train’ is fed into the model $f_{\theta^{t-1}}$, as ‘train’ has never been learned in the previous training sessions, the model assigns the maximum probability to the most similar category label ‘bus’ due to the usage of cross entropy loss.
+Following Eq.\ref{eq:pseudo1}, the fused pseudo labels are automatically assigned from $\hat{P}^{t-1}$ if the previous model regards the pixels as foreground with no need to check the pseudo label $\hat{P}^t$ obtained from the current temporary model.
 This results in the mis-classification and a drop in performance of the overall semantic segmentation system.
-In fact, in this case the current model $f_{\theta^t}$ labels the train as 'train' very confidently, since it just learned to recognize trains from data $X^t$.
-Conflict frequently occurs when similar categories appear such as 'sheep' and 'cow', 'sofa' and 'chair', 'bus' and 'train' et al..
-Therefore, a Conflict Reduction module is proposed to obtain better fusion when both the previous and current models consider the pixel as foreground ( $\hat{P}^t>0$ and $\hat{P}^{t-1}>0$).
+In this case the current temporary model $f_{\theta^*}$ labels the train as ‘train’ very confidently, since it just learned to recognize trains from data $\mathbf{X}^t$.
+Conflict frequently occurs when similar categories appear such as ‘sheep’ and ‘cow’, ‘sofa’ and ‘chair’, ‘bus’ and ‘train’ et al..
+Therefore, a Conflict Reduction module is proposed to obtain better fusion when both the old and temporary models consider the pixel as foreground ( $\hat{P}^t>0$ and $\hat{P}^{t-1}>0$).
 Therefore, we update the Eq.\ref{eq:pseudo1} as follows: